samvlu/SwiftExtensions/README.md

-# Some Usefule Swift Extensions
+# Some Useful Swift Extensions